-For a gas appliances, the coefficient of performance is generally 1, although some larger models have COPs of just over 1.
+For a gas appliances, the Coefficient of Performance is generally 1.
 That is, for every unit of energy in the gas used, only 1 unit of heat can be produced.
 As no appliance is perfectly efficient, in reality the Coefficient of Performance is somewhat less than 1, particularly for older, less efficient models.
 In contrast, for an electric heat pump, the Coefficient of Performance can be anywhere between 3 and 6.
 This is because heat pumps - which are used in water heaters, reverse-cycle air conditioners and refrigerators - don't generate their own heat but effectively use heat energy from their surroundings (see below).